ace-design/JustificationDiagram/README.md

 -----------------------------------------------
 ```

-## Example with realization file,information file and application in IC
+## Example with realization file,action file and application in IC

 Now we will see 2 examples of valid and invalid diagrams.
 To do so, we will use the following example for both diagrams.